-Diana Bletter is the First Prize winner of Family Circle Magazine’s 2011 Fiction Contest, and her novel, The Witches’ Secret, was a semi-finalist in Amazon’s 2009 Breakout Novel Award.
+Diana Bletter is the author of the novel, A Remarkable Kindness (HarperCollins, August 2015).
 Her first book, The Invisible Thread: A Portrait of Jewish American Women, (written in collaboration with prize-winning photographer Lori Grinker) was nominated for a National Jewish Book Award.
-Her writing has appeared in The New York Times, The International Herald Tribune, Glamour, beliefnet.com, tabletmag.org, The North American Review, The Reading Room, and has been anthologized.
+Her self-published memoir, The Mom Who Took Off On Her Motorcycle, has been featured on The Jerusalem Post and www.hairpin.com.

 Diana grew up on Long Island and attended Cornell University.
 After graduating with distinction, she went on to work for several newspapers and magazines, including National Lampoon.
 A wanderer who likes the expatriate life, she has lived in Paris and Rome and now makes her home in a small beach village on the Mediterranean Sea in northern Israel where she and her husband raised six children and an unofficially adopted daughter from Ethiopia.

 Diana is a member of a burial circle, and drew on her personal experiences in her novel, A Remarkable Kindness.
 She also participates in a Jewish-Muslim-Druze-Christian women’s group in Israel dedicated to forging connections among women, remaining (naively?) idealistic about hope for peace in the Middle East – despite all evidence to the contrary.
 A tomboy who snowboards, climbs trees and participates in sprint triathlons, she also speaks French, Spanish, Italian, Yiddish and Hebrew and is now learning Arabic, committed to speaking as many foreign languages as possible with the same Americano accent.